 My mother won’t hear it.
 He takes the gun back.
 My mother honks the horn.
 We leave.

-He knows I imagine driving away from that house and watching those grandparents I never knew resuming their lives.
-Della walking to the porch door, wiping her hands on her apron.
-My grandfather going the other direction to puzzle over the garage and the strange nests.
+Della is walking to the porch door, wiping her hands on her apron.
+My grandfather is going the other direction to puzzle over the garage and the strange nests.

-I put my dead father and sister in the dream now.
-My father in the sunny front yard.
-He's idled down the lawnmower again to watch my sister, his only daughter, walking on her hands, showing off for him again, and joyous.
+My father is in the front yard.
+He’s idled down the lawnmower he’s pushing to watch my sister, his only daughter, walking on her hands, showing off for him, and joyous.

 Feb.
 27. Monday morning and rain.
 More rain.
 Heavier rain.
 The ugliest week of every year in Malaiseville.